AMERICAN RHODODENDRON SOCIETY

 9.11 RESEARCH COMMITTEE

-The president shall appoint a Research Committee.
 One of the objectives of the Society is to increase knowledge of the genus Rhododendron through scientific research, and to give publicity to such findings.
-The duties of this committee would be to foster and encourage research in the rhododendron field in any way possible.
-The committee should be in touch with those conducting research in the field of rhododendrons in various experiment stations in this country and in other countries where feasible.
+The Committee shall foster and encourage research in the rhododendron field in any way and shall be in touch with those conducting research in the field of rhododendrons in various experiment stations in this country and in other countries where feasible.

 The committee should serve as a clearing house for those who are suggesting important problems which need research.
 In some cases, it will be able to say that research in that field is being carried on in a certain institution.
 In other cases, it may be able to suggest certain people who would be qualified to carry on such research, and possibly get them interested in doing so.